markusbohl/fluent-ts-validator/README.md

 ```

 The `fulfills` method is actually overloaded which allows us to use it for our own validation
 expressions as well.
-In case the provided validation rules are just don't fit your needs, be a
+In case the provided validation rules just don't fit your needs, be a
 _Superhero_ and formulate your own validation expression:

 ```typescript